-An edited book on the subject of long-lived nuclear spin order will be available from January 2020.
+An edited book on the subject of long-lived nuclear spin order is now published (look here).
 The book is part of the series New Developments in NMR published by the Royal Society of Chemistry

 The idea that a long-lived form of spin order, namely singlet order, can be prepared from nuclear spin magnetisation first emerged in 2004.
 The unusual properties of singlet order–its long lifetime and the fact that it is NMR silent but interconvertible into other forms of NMR active order—make it a ‘smart tag’ that can be used to store information for a long time or through distant space points.
 It is not unexpected then, that since its first appearance, this idea has caught the attention of research groups interested in exploiting this form of order in different fields of research spanning from biology to materials science and from hyperpolarisation to quantum computing.